About Hashhog

 We wanted to know: can you implement Bitcoin correctly in Rust, Go, TypeScript, Erlang, OCaml, Zig, Haskell, Lua, and Nim?
 Not by wrapping Bitcoin Core or linking to its libraries, but by writing every line from scratch — serialization, cryptographic verification, script interpretation, P2P networking, block validation, UTXO management, mempool, RPC, wallet, and mining.

 The answer is yes.
 All 10 implementations pass 100% of Bitcoin Core's 1,222 consensus test vectors, including the full taproot suite.
-All 10 are now syncing Bitcoin mainnet, with three already at the chain tip validating new blocks in real time.
+All 10 are now at the Bitcoin mainnet chain tip, validating every new block in real time.

 The technical challenge